msabhimanue02/javascript-practice-/README.md

 A simple program that manipulats the strings,as shown in pgm4.js.
 # 5. Conditional Statements
 A simple program using conditional statements,as shown in pgm5.js.
+# 6. Looping in JS
+simple programs to demonstrate how loopin works,as shown in pgm5.js.